MariskaDatema/Hello_World/README.md

 # Hello_World

+Hello World!

-Portfolio of assignments of courses in Data Science.
+I am developing my Data Science skills and this repository is a portfolio of assignments of my first courses in Data Science.

 IBM Data Science Professional Certificate (on Coursera):